TITLE: Policy Officer

 - This job description is not exhaustive.
 It merely acts as a guide and may be amended to meet the changing requirements of the Society at any time after discussion with the post holder.

-- 3-4 years’ experience of public affairs in Ireland or internationally;
+- 3-4 years’ experience of working in policy or advocacy in Ireland or internationally;

-- Knowledge and/or experience of the Irish legal system and government structures, with specific reference to legislation
+- Excellent knowledge of and/or experience of the Irish political system and Irish and European government structures

 - Knowledge and/or experience of Irish media and communications industry;

 - Ability to work to tight deadlines

 - Excellent PC skills, including Word, Excel, PowerPoint, Outlook;

 HOW TO APPLY: If you are interested in this role please send a cover letter and CV (including salary expectation) to Nicola Cosgrove, HR Administrator, Irish Cancer Society, 43/45 Northumberland Road, Dublin 4 or email firstname.lastname@example.org.